partiql/partiql-lang-kotlin/docs/dev/img/Exceptions.md

 # Evaluation Exceptions

 During evaluation the interpreter can only throw `EvaluationException`s.
 They fall into two categories:
-* ​Direct exceptions thrown by the evaluation of an \SqlName query, for example `No such binding: <binding name>`
+* ​Direct exceptions thrown by the evaluation of an PartiQL query, for example `No such binding: <binding name>`
-* Wrapped exceptions that originate out of evaluation an \SqlName query, for example: `/ by zero` an `ArithmeticException` thrown by Java when dividing a number by zero.
+* Wrapped exceptions that originate out of evaluation an PartiQL query, for example: `/ by zero` an `ArithmeticException` thrown by Java when dividing a number by zero.
 One important thing to note is that only `T extends java.lang.Exception` are wrapped by an `EvaluationException`. `T extends java.lang.Errors`, e.g. `OutOfMemoryError`, are not `Exception`s and therefore not wrapped.